brucks24/mental-health-web-app/README.md

   - Blank pages in the sidebar for content related to the side (boilerplate code)

 ### Planned Features for Fall 2020
+  ## Priority Functionality:
     - The system will allow the user to open a chat between another user on the platform.
     - The system will allow users with the coach trait to create new teams
     - The system will allow users with the coach trait to assign users with the student trait to be assigned to a team
+    - The system will allow users with the coach trait to send email invitations for team invites
-  - The system will allow users with the coach trait to send email invitations
+    - The system will allow users with the coach trait to send email invitations for quick registration on the platform
     - The system will allow for users with the coach trait to delete inactive players
+  ## If time:
     - The system will allow for all users to customize their profile page
+    - The system will allow for users with the student trait to be allowed to fill out health information that will be shown to users with the coaches and support trait.
+    - The system will allow for users with support staff trait will be notified when the panic button is pressed for a user
+    - The system will allow for coaches to set up meetings through cisco webex.

 ### Installation